Rfluid/easy-links/README.md

-# 🌐 Ruy Vieira's Linktree
+# 🌐 Ruy Vieira's Easy Links

 This is a personalized **Linktree-style portfolio page** built using HTML, CSS, and minimal JavaScript.
 It serves as a central hub to showcase my projects, GitHub profiles, and professional links.